 His eclectic interests also include an ongoing fascination with the space program.
 He also loves inventions (particularly landmark historical inventions), and he can spend hours in museums of technology.
 Probably the most fascinating place he has ever visited was Thomas Edison's workshop in West Orange, New Jersey.

 Another of Mr. Burrow's interests is politics.
-He is a lifelong member of the Democratic Party, but he has never voted a straight ticket in his life.
+He generally supports Democratic candidates.
+Altering a line Ronald Reagan once said, Mr. Burrow would say that he didn't abandon the Republican Party, but in the age of extremists the Republican Party has abandoned him.
 He feels his personal lifestyle and values are quite conservative, but he is quite tolerant of others and his political views are generally liberal.
 One of his heroes is President Jimmy Carter, who he believes is one of the few truly decent politicians in modern times.
 In the 2008 Presidential election he was a strong supporter of Barack Obama long before there was a bandwagon for the Illinois senator.
-He was absolutely thrilled to see the nomination and inauguration of our new President.
-Obama isn't ashamed to be a liberal, but he is also willing to work together with others whose views are different than his own--something Washington hasn't seen in decades.
+He was absolutely thrilled to see the nomination and inauguration of our first black President.
+Obama wasn't ashamed to be a liberal, but he was also willing to work together with others whose views were different than his own--something all too rare in Washington.
+It is unfortunate many other politicians didn't give his policies a chance to work.
+On the other hand, Mr. Burrow can't stand Donald Trump, a man who always seems mad for no reason and doesn't seem to have learned to use an "inside" voice.

 While it may sometimes be a bit warped, Mr. Burrow has a definite sense of humor.
 He especially enjoys parodies of everyday situations, stupid puns, and slightly risqué double entendre.
 He cares less for absurd jokes or for outright vulgarity.

 Mr. Burrow's other interests include walking and hiking, as well as food and cooking.
 He is a serious baseball fan, and he has a substantial baseball card collection.
-He enjoys travel, and he is a supporter of urban rail transit.
+He also very much enjoys hockey, and he has seen professional football and basketball games.
+He loves travel, and he is a supporter of rail transit.
 More information on these specific interests is found on other pages of this site.

 The tree Mr. Burrow planted on the first Earth Day in 1970 became a towering evergreen.